feziodoshi/dnn_contour_integration/README.md

 All processed human behavioral data is located in contour_integ_behavior/contour_exp1/analysis_data folder (with filename analysis.pkl).

 To perform model psychophysics and compare it with humans, follow these steps:
-Step1: Open the **visualdiet_savedmodel_config.py** file and update psychophysics_visual_diet_config (absolute locations and configuration of contour psychophysics stimuli) and saved_model_config (location of the saved model directory) dictionaries.
+**Step 1:** Open the **visualdiet_savedmodel_config.py** file and update psychophysics_visual_diet_config (absolute locations and configuration of contour psychophysics stimuli) and saved_model_config (location of the saved model directory) dictionaries.
-Step2: Run the **psychophysics_contour_readout.ipynb** notebook.
+**Step 2:** Run the **psychophysics_contour_readout.ipynb** notebook.
 This notebook uses the updated parameters from visualdiet_savedmodel_config.py to measurer contour signal strength in a saved model and compare models and humans at the level of individual trials and visualize the model and human performance as a function of global curvature.
 ```bash
 jupyter notebook human-psychophysics_contour_readout.ipynb
 ```